 - “Il caffè è sulla tavola” (The coffee is on the table)

 One of the best ways to learn Italian prepositions and improve your Italian language skills is to immerse yourself in the language and culture.
-Traveling to Italy, watching Italian films, listening to Italian music, or connecting with native speakers are great ways to do this.
+Traveling to Italy, watching Italian films, listening to Italian music, or connecting with Italian people are great ways to do this.
 By immersing yourself in the language, you’ll be able to pick up on the nuances of prepositions and use them in real-life situations.